 - 200 gm dark chocolate

 - Grate 200 gm milk chocolate and 200 gm dark chocolate.

 - Bring cream to boil and take it off the stove.

 - Add both the grated chocolates and whisk gently till mixed.

 - Refrigerate for 1 hour, stirring every 15 min.

 - Take out the mix and make small balls by rolling it in your hands.
 You can moisten your hand with a very little water if the mixture sticks but remember very wet hands can make the balls too soft.

 - Melt the rest of the milk chocolate using a double boiler or in microwave.
 I melted it in the microwave.
 In case you do the same, remember never to melt chocolate on high, always on medium around 450W.
 Stir it at 1 min intervals till it's melted and a little shiny.

 - Dip the previously rolled balls in this melted chocolate and leave it to chill for 10 min in the refrigerator.

 - Roll the cooled balls in desiccated coconut... and go eat!

-- For the outer coating u can also use cocoa powder, sweet candies and nuts.
-If u use these coatings, roll the balls in them before chilling but after the coating is semi-set.
+- For the outer coating you can also use cocoa powder, sweet candies and nuts.
+If you use these coatings, roll the balls in them before chilling but after the coating is semi-set.